DLASTHR: Rival gang

 In 2016, conflict between DLASTHR and a young breakaway group known as "True Kings", resulted in Drive by shootings, fire bombings and intimidation, as tensions over drug supply erupted between the two gangs.

+In March 2016, a house fire in Edensor Park was linked to the escalating conflict between the Assyrian Kings and the True Kings, rival groups vying for control in the city's southwest.
+Although it was initially believed that the house was unoccupied when the fire started, local police and the Middle Eastern Crime Squad investigated it as a suspicious incident.
+This fire occurred after two cars at the same address were firebombed a month earlier, during which a 21-year-old resident reported hearing "explosions," leading police to classify the event as a targeted attack.

 On 11, May 2016 police arrested and charged three gang members with shoot with intent to murder, over an incident occurring in Edensor Park.

-Police alleged that 3 gang members shot at a car driven by the rival group "True Kings".
-While the passenger managed to escape, one man was trapped inside the car and was approached by a gang member who allegedly attempted to shoot at him, but the weapon did not fire.
-Samer Marcus, Danny Hanna, George Hanna, were arrested and appeared before Fairfield Local Court and charged with shooting with intent to murder.
+Police alleged that three gang members fired shots at a car driven by members of the rival group, the True Kings.
+While the passenger successfully fled, one man was trapped inside the car and was approached by a gang member who allegedly attempted to shoot at him, but the weapon did not fire.
+Samer Marcus, Danny Hanna, and George Hanna were arrested and appeared before Fairfield Local Court and charged with shooting with intent to murder.